Context

 Going through poems was also tedious, as it involved opening each to view the poem content.
 Often document formatting varied between poems requiring some amount of editing before being ready to print.

-Some writing prompts were included in edited versions of poem documents, others were by themselves within associated workshop folders.
+Sometimes writing prompts were included in edited versions of poem documents, others were by themselves within associated workshop folders.
 Again, this led to duplication/omission issues.

 Building a solution

-The most immediate need that became clear was a centralized source of truth for organization via taxonomies.
+The most immediate need that became clear was a centralized source of truth for organization via structured taxonomies.

 Another latent need that stood out was the ability to skim a lot of poems quickly.
 This led me to add the “quick preview” functionality that brings up the poem contents in a quickly dismissible modal, so that the user will not lose their place in the list when viewing a poem.